 - Obvious traumatic experiences are often realized and handled differently by oneself and others than hidden or less apparent ones.

-- An individual’s type and intensity of response to trauma is due to each human’s unique combination of past experiences, beliefs, perceptions, expectations, level of distress tolerance, values, and morals (Psychology Today).
+- An individual’s type and intensity of response to trauma are due to each human’s unique combination of past experiences, beliefs, perceptions, expectations, level of distress tolerance, values, and morals (Psychology Today).
 Those unique combinations also determine whether an individual even has any reactions.

 - A person copes with the emotions and feelings resulting from trauma in different ways as well.
 Some coping mechanisms can be detrimental and cause more pain, while some can be rejuvenating and healing.
 There is no “right” way, but there are ways that promote more wellness and recovery than others.